ibnahmadbello/ALC-Microsoft-Assessment/README.md

 ##### ALC-Microsoft-Assessment
 * Docker Engine should be installed in your machine
 * Open your terminal or shell or command prompt
-* Run the command: 'docker-compose up --build
+* Run the command: "docker-compose up --build"
 ### Make sure port 3000 is not in use by another service.